max-schaefer-dev/portfolio/README.md

 The website is divided into 5 different sections:
 1. Cover section
 2. About-you section
-3. Skills (for prog. languages or libraries)
-4. Competition section where you can list the competitions and your rank
+3. Competition section where you can list the competitions and your rank
-5. Accomplishments (for certificates)
+4. Accomplishments (for certificates)
-6. Get-in-touch section with links to socials
+5. Get-in-touch section with links to socials

 # Online demo
 https://www.maxschaefer.tech